marydodo/terra-aws/README.md

 [x] Initialize directory

-x[] Format and validate the configuration
+[x] Format and validate the configuration

 [x] Create an AWS EC2 instance